-I always knew about arthritis.
-My late grandmother and aunt had it.
-But I never really understood my grandmother’s need for double knee replacement surgery or my aunt’s true reason for her wheelchair until I shared something in common with them far earlier than I expected.
+I always knew about arthritis, my late grandmother and aunt struggled in front of me with it my whole life.
+But I never really understood my grandmother’s need for double knee replacement surgery or my aunt’s true reason for her wheelchair until I shared something in common with them, far earlier in life than I expected.

 I was a 29 year old single mother with a two year old to provide for, I was stunned but at the same time not surprised given my family history with arthritis, I was shocked to find I could get it so young, I wasn't even 30 yet.